blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

 In all 3 methods, lights without shadows are much cheaper than lights with shadows.
 To improve performance, lights are only updated when the light is modified or when objects in its radius are modified.
-Godot currently doesn't separate static shadow rendering from dynamic shadow rendering, but this is planned in a future release.
+Blazium currently doesn't separate static shadow rendering from dynamic shadow rendering, but this is planned in a future release.